Shinto4/SevenAndAnHalf/README.md

 # SevenAndAnHalf
 The Seven and an half game, on python!

-Feel free to use this code (not for commericial uses), if you want to contact me: Shinto#6645 on discord
+Feel free to use this code (not for commericial uses)

+Cristiano Ferrara, made in 2022

 Rules of the game: https://en.m.wikipedia.org/wiki/Sette_e_mezzo